Conversion Optimization Blog 11 min read

 - 13 Jul 2021 8 min read

-If conversion rate optimization (CRO) were easy, everyone would be doing it.
-Given the numerous conversion rate optimization metrics and how non-linear customer journeys are, leading a visitor to convert into a customer or lead can prove to be quite a challenge.
+If conversion optimization (CO) were easy, everyone would be doing it.
+Given the numerous conversion optimization metrics and how non-linear customer journeys are, leading a visitor to convert into a customer or lead can prove to be quite a challenge.

 When users arrive on your website, many other things can happen along their customer journey that could lead them to abandon it.
 And as if the challenge of figuring out why that happens wasn’t tough enough, you also have to deduce where these happen.

 Did they happen online, on your website or social media?
 Or did they happen offline after an alternative recommendation from a peer they trust?
 Were they able to find a solution already?
 Or are they still waiting for added value that will push them to convert?

 The correct answer may be all of those, or it could be neither of them.
 But the only way to know for sure is by making an informed hypothesis through the data you’ve gathered.
 However, before you can get to that step, you first have to know which specific conversion optimization metrics you should be inspecting.

 Why be specific; what happened to the bigger picture?
 Because with the multitudes of metrics you can look through in analytics, you can’t simply look at them all; wasting you both time and effort.
 It’s best to always work efficiently and maintain focus on which ones are truly impactful to conversion optimization.

 That’s something that, as a data-driven digital marketing company, we’ve been able to narrow down into just five priority metrics.
 These specific sets of conversion optimization metrics are what we believe to be the most effective in moving the dial.